Stefy-M/Notes-/JS Notes.md

 ## Functions

--Functions can be tested using function(err,res)
+- Functions can be tested using function(err,res)
 E.g

 ```javascript